-Friars Walk is the long-awaited shopping and leisure scheme that will transform the John Frost Square area and revitalise the city centre offering more than 36,230 square metres of retail and leisure space including a department store, multiplex, shops, restaurants, car park and bus station.
+Friars Walk is a major new shopping and leisure scheme that will transform the John Frost Square area and revitalise the city centre offering more than 36,230 square metres of retail and leisure space including a department store, multiplex, shops, restaurants, car park and bus station.

 Take a bird’s eye view as Friars Walk takes shape in the heart of the city

 Shops already signed up

 Debenhams will be the key anchor store of Friars Walk while Next, Top Shop, New Look and H&M are also to take units and return to the city centre.

 Popular restaurants Nando’s, Chiquitos, Prezzo, Frankie and Benny’s, Cosmo and Gourmet Burger Kitchen have also signed up.

 And the city centre will once again have a cinema with the opening of Cineworld.